MofoMojo/ValheimMods/MMRandomStartPosition/ReadMe.txt

 	seen instances where you've passed through a biome that just wasn't there... yeah... like that.
 Only, I try to keep you dry.
 • World Generation is a fickle beast.
 I try to ensure that the location it puts you is a little above the ZoneSystem.instance.m_waterLevel to try and ensure you're not just placed in the water somewhere.
 I can't feasibly test this out very extensively but seems to be working! :D
+• Versions 1.3 and prior didn't set the HomePoint permanently for your character.
+This creates an issue where if you log out and back on and THEN die you might get teleported elsewhere.
+Should be fixed in 1.4 and later however characters started prior to 1.4 will likely encounter this issue.
+Sorry!!!!

 :: VERSIONS ::
+1.4 Calling SetHomePoint after initial spawn point is identified
+	Calling GetHomePoint death after game is reloaded.
+This combo should ensure no random relocations after death.
+Odin was not pleased with 1.3 and prior
 1.3 Added BiomeArea type.
 Supported values are Median, Edge, Everything
 	With the extension of supporting other biomes and biomearea types, there's a chance we won't find anything So added loop check.
 If we iterate through more than MaxSpawnPointChecks without finding a suitable place, default to the original behavior.